abuehl/abuehl.github.io/_posts/2026-04-18-using-an-internal-partition.md

 `Core` module, but it also *implicitly* imports the whole interface of the `Core` module.
 That is, all the external partitions listed in the `_Module.ixx` file are pulled in as well.

-Note that the internal partition `:UndoerImp` is not imported in `_Module.ixx`.
-Because internal partitions are not meant to be imported in interfaces of modules.

 I would be really interested to know what the exact motivation is for implicitly importing the whole interface of the `Core` module, when we want to implement